kgjersda/mediatek7925e-bluetooth-fix/README.md

 A fix for MediaTek WiFi/Bluetooth combo cards that are incorrectly identified as media devices, causing GVFS/GIO to interfere with Bluetooth functionality.
 This README is intended to give a comprehensive explanation of the issue and the script.
 If you need more information feel free to open an issue.

+## Affected Devices
+An incomplete list of devices that are affected by this issue (having the wifi card installed) can be found [here](https://github.com/LuanAdemi/mediatek7925e-bluetooth-fix/blob/main/affecteddevices.md).

 ## The Problem

 Some MediaTek WiFi/Bluetooth combo cards (specifically vendor ID `0489`, device ID `e111`) are being misidentified by Linux system components.
 When connected, the device is incorrectly recognized as: